orasanen/ALICE/docs/installation.md

 git clone --recurse-submodules https://github.com/orasanen/ALICE/
 ```

-- Make sure you have Conda and Cmake installed.
+- Make sure you have Conda, Cmake and Sox installed.

 - Create the conda environment installing all the dependencies.
 Note that this is OS dependent: